History of free and open-source software: Desktop (1984–present)

 Both KDE and GNOME now participate in freedesktop.org, an effort launched in 2000 to standardize Unix desktop interoperability, although there is still competition between them.

 Since 2000, software written for X almost always uses some widget toolkit written on top of X, like Qt or GTK.

 In 2010, Canonical released the first version of Unity, a replacement for the prior default desktop environment for Ubuntu, GNOME.
 This change to a new, under-development desktop environment and user interface was initially somewhat controversial among Ubuntu users.

 In 2011, GNOME 3 was introduced, which largely discarded the desktop metaphor in favor of a more mobile-oriented interface.
 The ensuing controversy led Debian to consider making the Xfce environment default on Debian 7.
 Several independent projects were begun to keep maintaining the GNOME 2 code.

-Fedora did not adopt Unity, retaining its existing offering of a choice of GNOME, KDE and LXDE with GNOME being the default, and hence Red Hat Enterprise Linux (for which Fedora acts as the "initial testing ground") did not adopt Unity either.
+Fedora Linux did not adopt Unity, retaining its existing offering of a choice of GNOME, KDE and LXDE with GNOME being the default, and hence Red Hat Enterprise Linux (for which Fedora acts as the "initial testing ground") did not adopt Unity either.
 A fork of Ubuntu was made by interested third-party developers that kept GNOME and discarded Unity.
 In March 2017, Ubuntu announced that it will be abandoning Unity in favour of GNOME 3 in future versions, and ceasing its efforts in developing Unity-based smartphones and tablets.

 When Google built the Linux-based Android operating system, mostly for phone and tablet devices, it replaced X with the purpose-built SurfaceFlinger.

 Open-source developers also criticized X as obsolete, carrying many unused or overly complicated elements in its protocol and libraries, while missing modern functionality, e.g., compositing, screen savers, and functions provided by window managers.
 Several attempts have been made or are underway to replace X for these reasons, including: